Ansh-create/GitHubGraduation-2021/_data/Ansh-create/Ansh-create.md

 ---
-name: Ansh Gupta
+name: ANSH GUPTA
-institution: Vellore Institution of Technology, Vellore 🚩
+institution: VELLORE INSTITUTE OF TECHNOLOGY, VELLORE 🚩
 quote: You only live once, but if you do it right, once is enough
 github_user: Ansh-create
---
+---